spikedoanz/spikedoanz.github.io/content/minif2f-llm-agents.md

 --------------------------------------------------------------------------------

-## VI. what can't i reliably use agents for?
+## VI. what are agents terrible at?

 so set expectations correctly, here's my discovered list of things that you should definitely do yourself and basically never hand to an llm: